CantoLang/cantolang-site/docs/quick_tour.md

 ##Quick Tour

-In some ways, Fun is a regular programming language.
+In some ways, Canto is a regular programming language.
 Much of the syntax looks and feels familiar to anyone conversant in a language in the C family (C, C++, C#, Java, and to a degree Javascript).
 But the underlying model is quite different.

-The following is a valid statement in Fun as well as most of the languages listed above:
+The following is a valid statement in Canto as well as most of the languages listed above:

     int x = 5;

 In C (and C++, Java, etc.) the above statement defines a variable and sets the initial value.
-In Fun, this statement defines a function called x that returns an integer.
+In Canto, this statement defines a function called x that returns an integer.

-To understand Fun it helps to understand its conceptual underpinnings.
+To understand Canto it helps to understand its conceptual underpinnings.

-###Fun Entities and Roles
+###Canto Entities and Roles

-Whereas most languages distinguish between types, functions, variables, etc., in Fun there is just one category of entity, and a range of roles an entity can play, depending on circumstances:
+Whereas most languages distinguish between types, functions, variables, etc., in Canto there is just one category of entity, and a range of roles an entity can play, depending on circumstances: